simplajs/simpla/README.md

 - Use `<simpla-img>` for editable images.

-All Simpla elements must have an `sid` (Simpla ID) attribute containing a unique ID, and both opening and closing HTML tags.
-For example:
+All Simpla elements must have a unique _Content ID_ (usually contained in the `sid` attribute) and both opening and closing HTML tags.

 ```html
 <simpla-text sid="my-text"></simpla-text>